 Put it Together

-- In a large bowl, combine oatmeal, 7-grain cereal, nuts, cinnamon, salt
+- In a large bowl, combine oatmeal, seeds, nuts, cinnamon, salt

 - In a small bowel combine oil, maple syrup, and vanilla.

 - Pour the syrup mixture over the cereal mixture.
 Mix thoroughly to coat everything.

 - pour in two cake pans and spread out evenly.